lukemurraynz/AzurePowerShellNotebook/README.md

-# AzurePowerShellNotebook
-AzurePowerShellNotebook
-## Mastering Azure Management with PowerShell
+## Microsoft Azure Management with PowerShell Introduction

 ### Introduction

-This comprehensive course is designed to empower you with the knowledge and skills to effectively manage Azure resources using PowerShell.
+This course is designed to empower you with the knowledge and skills to effectively manage Azure resources using PowerShell.

 Whether you're a beginner or an experienced Azure user, this course will take you from the fundamentals to advanced techniques, providing you with a strong foundation in automating Azure tasks using PowerShell.